My presentation as an engineer started with raising a question for myself, and what I learned from it

 My first time speaking on stage was around November 2018.

-Before that, I had never done it, and had never wanted to.
+Before that, I had never done it, nor had I ever wanted to.

-At the time, I had been working at the company for over two years as a new graduate and had become accustomed to my job, but I
+At that time, it had been a little over two years since I joined the company as a new graduate, and I had become accustomed to my work,

-was also in a period of self-reflection, and in the process I raised some issues.
+but it was also a period when I was reflecting on myself, and in the process, I raised several issues.

 I got used to my job, for better or worse

-When I first joined the company, I was busy learning the job, but
+When I first joined the company, I was struggling to learn the ropes, but

-after two years, I was able to do more and was given more responsibilities,
+after more than two years, I was able to do more things and be entrusted with more responsibilities,

-and I gradually became able to work at my own pace.
+and gradually I was able to work at my own pace.

-That's a good thing, but on the other hand, I became satisfied with the situation and stopped taking on new challenges and initiatives, which meant I was
+That's all well and good, but on the other hand, I became complacent with the situation and stopped taking on new challenges and initiatives, which meant I

-Before I knew it, my work had gone from being "fun" to "boring."
+Before I knew it, work had changed from something "fun" to something "boring."

 Concerns about one's future career

-my "personal career" - what I want to do and accomplish in the future.
+my "personal career"—what I want to do and what I want to accomplish in the future.
 This

-is because I believe that "a career isn't something that's left up to the company, but something that you take action on your own and build up."
+is because I believe that "a career is not something you leave to the company, but something you build up through your own actions."

 I felt a gap between my lack of motivation and the career I envisioned,

-and this naturally turned into anxiety, wondering, "Is this really okay?"
+and that naturally turned into anxiety, wondering, "Is it really okay to continue like this?"

 What motivated me to start speaking at events?

-I also believe that growth as a member of society is impossible without personal transformation.
+I also believe that professional growth is impossible without self-transformation.

-At our company, we have a one-on-one meeting with our superiors every six months, where I expressed my desire to give presentations outside the company.
+At our company, we have one-on-one meetings with our supervisors every six months, and I expressed my desire to speak at external events.

-This is what led me to give presentations, and there are a few things I keep in mind.
+This was theきっかけ (trigger/starting point) for me to begin speaking at events, and there are a few things I keep in mind.

 Be aware of the output

-simply memorizing it as knowledge means you won't be able to put it into practice when the time comes.
+simply memorizing it as knowledge won't allow you to put it into practice when the time comes.

-Output is "organizing the inputted information and putting it into a usable form," and
+Output is about "organizing the input information and putting it into a usable state," and I

-when I give presentations, I try to keep that in mind when creating materials.
+keep that in mind when creating materials for presentations.

 To continue

-There's a saying that "persistence is power," and I think that's really true.
+There's a saying, "Persistence is power," and I truly believe it's true.

-You can only learn something by continuing to do it, and if you stop halfway through, you'll forget.
+You can only learn anything by continuing to do it, and if you stop halfway, you forget it.

-Right now, I'm giving talks once a month, but I'd like to continue doing it at an increased pace in the future.
+Currently, I'm speaking at a pace of once a month, but I'd like to increase the pace and continue doing so in the future.

 Connecting to a career

-which means that presentations at events will be the core of my work,
+In that case, presentations at events and such will be the core of my work, which

 What I gained from speaking at the event